kartikperisetla/kartikperisetla.github.io/_posts/2021-02-10-retrieval-augmented-language-model-pre-training.markdown

         Prior work has used discrete retrieval step to neural networks(<a href="https://arxiv.org/pdf/1704.00051.pdf">Danqi Chen's DrQA</a>), but did not apply to LM pre-training and used non-learned retrievers
     </li>
     <li>
         <a href="https://arxiv.org/pdf/1911.00172.pdf">kNN-LMs (Khandelwal et al.)</a> uses only examples labeled for the target task, not fine tuned for downstream tasks.
+Also, this approach doesn't use any pre-training, it does single pass over data to build the Key-Value store training context and target.
     </li>
 </ul>
 <img class="center" width="750px" src="{{ site.baseurl }}/assets/img/blog/knn_lm.png"/><br/>